timkiely/scrape-instagram-by-location/README.md

 ### OPEN QUESTIONS:

--   what is the edge\_location\_to\_media "count" response?
-When scrapping an entire location page, the end count (where has\_next\_page = FALSE) is usually around half of the full count.
-Is the scrape failing?
-Or does the count reflect something else (private accounts?)
 -   How to obtain an exhaustive list of location ID's?
 -   What are the api call limits?
 How many calls can you make in a row?
 What's the reset time?
 Do IP's ever get blocked? (running network speed test to address this)
 -   how to integrate proxy use with httr?
 1) Obtain list of proxies 2) build fault tolerance